 - Build in strong interaction between the instructor and student, between students, and with course content.

-Instructors need to be patient and review priorities, advises O’Keefe.
+College and university instructors need to be patient and review priorities while improving online courses, advises O’Keefe.
 If you had to take your course online in a hurry in spring 2020, it couldn’t have been perfect.
-But now there is an opportunity to access the wealth of existing expertise to improve your online teaching practices.
+But now there is an opportunity to access the wealth of existing expertise in online teaching practices.

 O’Keefe says, “Really think about what’s most important for students to learn in your course, how you can use what you had already planned, then prioritize what you need to do moving forward.”